How to Promote a Culture of Caring and Compassionate Leadership

 Some schools of leadership development thought—particularly those built on philosophies such as “positive psychology”—believe leaders need to avoid dwelling on the negatives and amplify the positives.
 And while that can be effective for motivating some employees—particularly those who are more resilient and less impacted by all of the disruptions—many of your team members may need an approach that will require empathy and compassion.
 This is really to develop a safe space for individuals to discuss what they are dealing with, professionally and personally, and how they are feeling about their situation.
 This will require deep listening combined with the ability to suspend judgment and refraining from providing advice.

-Before emphasising the positive aspects of our current situation, leaders need to demonstrate that they understand what stressed or worried employees are going through, and that it’s not unusual that they feel that way.
+Before emphasizing the positive aspects of our current situation, leaders need to demonstrate that they understand what stressed or worried employees are going through, and that it’s not unusual that they feel that way.

-It’s important to remember that mental health is still a deeply stigmatised topic in most workplaces.
+It’s important to remember that mental health is still a deeply stigmatized topic in most workplaces.
 Prior to the pandemic, it was hard for most employees to admit that they were facing a mental health challenge.
 Research in this area has re-enforced the fear that even acknowledging depression or anxiety will undermine their career brand and limit their future opportunities.

 For those employees who have been most affected by the multiple crises we’re facing, leaders must be able to communicate genuine empathy about their concerns, and compassion rather than judgment.
 There needs to be a sense that it’s okay to talk openly about fears and anxieties, while also acknowledging that others are going through the same situation.